 At St Botolph’s C E Academy we take very seriously our responsibility to prepare children for life in modern Britain.
 We ensure that the fundamental British Values are introduced, discussed, taught and lived out through our Academy.
 All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our RE, SMSC and SEAL lessons provide excellent opportunities to deepen and develop understanding.
 Children embrace these concepts with enthusiasm and demonstrate a good understanding of their application to their own lives.

-The school makes considerable efforts to ensure children have exposure to a wide experience beyond their local community during which these concepts are shown,
+The Academy makes considerable efforts to ensure children have exposure to a wide experience beyond their local community during which these concepts are shown,

 The Rule of Law

 The importance of laws, whether they are those that govern the class, the school or the country, are consistently reinforced.
 Our